containedreality/containedpkg/README.md

 It barely works. and as its in early development probably will have A LOT of issues.

+# Configuration
+Configuration is done in the shellscript itself. through variables.

+CPKG_ROOT       -- Directory where everything is gonna be installed

+INSTALLDIR      -- Deprecated for the most part.
+I guess some scripts will use it, but I'm going for more hardcoded paths.

+CACHE           -- the list of available packages. downloadable from the repository

+REMOVE_LOCATION -- Deprecated for the most part.
+The install script should just have a hardcoded path for its remove script.

+REPOSITORY      -- Typical repository.

 ## Why?
 I needed something to install/remove portable scripts/binaries on my systems.